-SDC holds water discharge permit 3891 to cover discharge of stormwater and leachate from the former Pukengahu landfill into an unnamed tributary of the Waihapa Stream.
-This permit was issued by the Taranaki Regional Council on 12 February 1998 under Section 87(e) of the Resource Management Act.
+SDC holds water discharge permit 3891-2 to cover discharge of stormwater and leachate from the former Pukengahu landfill into an unnamed tributary of the

+Waihapa Stream.
+This permit was issued by TRC on 12 February 1998 under Section 87(e) of the RMA.
 It is due to expire on 1 June 2016.